shay-o/analytics-2.0-apis/data-insertion.md

 The Data Insertion API supports these response messages to HTTP POST operations.

-The following table lists all supported XML tags, along with their associated JavaScript variable equivalents and HTTP header variable equivalents, where applicable.
+The following table lists all supported JSON tags, along with their associated JavaScript variable equivalents and HTTP header variable equivalents, where applicable.

-ponse messages can help you understand and correct the problem.
+Response messages can help you understand and correct the problem.

 | POST Response | Description |
 |-----------------|---------------|